 EUS has two different shaped scopes, radial and longitudinal.
 The radial EUS has a viewing angle of 360 degrees, so the positional relationship with surrounding organs can be easily understood.
-On the other hand, the longitudinal EUS has the advantage that the relationship between the lesion and the blood vessel can be easily grasped since the blood vessel running is easily matched with the axis of the scope and endoscopic ultrasound-guided fine-needle aspiration biopsy (EUS-FNA) can be carried out.
-Starting with basic investigation using dogs by Harada et al[1] in 1991, EUS-FNA was first clinically applied to SEL of the stomach[2], followed by use for cases with pancreatic cancer and the like, producing qualified pathological diagnoses.
-With its usefulness confirmed, it is currently used worldwide before determining a treatment strategy for varying diseases[3].
+On the other hand, the longitudinal EUS has the advantage that the relationship between the lesion and the blood vessel can be easily grasped since the blood vessel is easily matched with the axis of the scope and endoscopic ultrasound-guided fine-needle aspiration biopsy (EUS-FNA) can be carried out.
+Following a basic investigation by Harada et al[1] in 1991 using dogs, EUS-FNA was first clinically applied to subepithelial lesions (SEL) of the stomach[2], followed by use in cases with pancreatic cancer, resulting in qualified pathological diagnoses.
+With its usefulness confirmed, EUS-FNA is currently used worldwide before determining a treatment strategy for various diseases[3].